IBM Q1 2017: An Interesting Note

 As for the rate of increase of Strategic business - here I again feel I am being a bit conservative.
 The 10% value seems low as the areas of cloud and AI analytics (Watson) are just getting started.
 Additionally, the company has new products that are just being introduced, so the offerings in the "Imperative realm" are growing.

-Once chosen, these red values are multiplied by the 2017 Non-SI and SI revenue figures to produce the new values (bold black) which are added to produce the Total Revenue value for ttm Q1 2018.
+Once chosen, these red values are multiplied by the 2017 Non-SI and SI revenue figures to produce the new values (bold black), which are added to produce the Total Revenue value for ttm Q1 2018.

 Given this conservative analysis, IBM would return to modest growth this year.